FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-file.md

 cmake ../
 ```

-install cnxvalidate after it was sucessfully build
+install cnxvalidate after it was successfully build

 ```
 make
 ```

-Now the above mentioned commands should be avaialble.
-The programm/executable is located at:
+Now the above mentioned commands should be available.
+The program/executable is located at:

 ```
 /home/USER/nexusvalidation/cnxvalidate/build/nxvalidate